-Developing a standardised assessment method to be applied across ASEAN countries can be a very challenging task.
+Developing a standardized assessment method to be applied in Indonesia can be a very challenging task.
 More so when we consider countries within the grouping are at various stages of economic development.
 Nonetheless, we can still aim for a common assessment method given the push by most countries in the region to accelerate PPP development.

 While some countries in ASEAN are more advanced than the rest, they cannot claim to have sufficient institutional capability to completely adopt a complex methodology as in the United Kingdom or Australia.
-Apart from skill availability in PPP project assessment, data availability especially with respect to project risk is not well-documented or readily available.
+Apart from skill availability in PPP project assessment, data availability especially with respect to project risk is not well documented or readily available.

-In coming up with a framework for assessment of PPP project, the following specific issues have been identified and taken note off:
+In coming up with a framework for assessment of PPP project, the following specific issues have been identified and worth noted: